epithe/PILLS/README.md

 Stretch: Req/Rec

-    - Request and Recommendation components render from database -
+    - Request and Recommendation components render from database - DONE

         - Request button should take in selected user (user_id), library_id, book_id
         - Sends post request to db which adds book to Requests table

-    - Request and Reccomend buttons next to each book in library which send book to relevant req/rec list
+    - Request and Reccomend buttons next to each book in library which send book to relevant req/rec list - DONE

 Stretch: Personalized homepage

-    - Select user from dropdown list
+    - Select user from dropdown list - DONE
-    - Should show user's req and rec lists and home library
+    - Should show user's req and rec lists and home library - DONE

 Stretch: Search feature